 Hi guys!
 After receiving some feedback from different crocheters, I re-designed the Flower Power Pillow.
 The key elements of the original pillow are still there, like the Puff Stitch Center, and the ridges; but changes have been made to improve the appearance of the pillow.
 I hope you enjoy the new pattern!
 This pillow is considered an intermediate level crochet pattern, with step-by-step pictures, and a video tutorial for Rounds 6 and 7.
 It has been tech edited and pattern tested.
 Let’s get started!

 You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE! or Ravelry HERE.
 This beautifully formatted PDF is ready to print and use!
-It includes the complete pattern and step-by-step pictures, along with a video tutorial, so you can follow along on paper, highlight and make notes.
-It is a total of 12 pages including the cover page.
+It includes the complete pattern and step-by-step pictures, so you can follow along on paper, highlight and make notes.
+It is a total of 10 pages including the cover page.

 - Approximately 250 yards of any bulky weight 5 yarn

 - Stitch Marker or Safety Pin